 What is “Becoming Agile?”

-No one-size fits all gimmicks or techniques or complicated systems to learn.
-Everything you need to dissolve the “invisible glue” of stuckness is inside you already.
-Like little seeds in the garden, the answers just need a little sun and water to bring them above ground so that you can see them.
+Agile doesn’t promote “one-size fits all” strategies or “fool-proof” techniques or complicated systems.
+The raw materials of what you need to dissolve the “invisible glue” of stuckness is inside you already.
+Like little seeds in the garden, the answers just need a little cultivating – sun and water – to bring them to life.

 Agility is about developing fluency, competence and EASE with rolling with life’s curve balls – whatever the source.
 It’s about understanding the dynamics of FLOW and the pressures and obstacles that impede flow.